guyroutledge/atozcss/_drafts/2016-04-27-interpolation-of-sass-variables.md

 }
 {% endhighlight %}

-Perhaps we use these `min-width` media queries a lot and get tired of typing out `screen and ( min-width: $breakpoint )` all the time.
-We could create another variable for the whole query and even use interpolation to insert the value of our breakpoint:
+Imagine we use these `min-width` media queries a lot; we might get tired of typing out `screen and ( min-width: $breakpoint )` all the time.
+Instead, we could create another variable for the whole query and even use interpolation to insert the value of our breakpoint:

 {% highlight scss %}
 $breakpoint: 500px;